Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Kansas City is 5-3 against the spread and 6-2 overall this season when the team notches more than 23.9 points.

-- When Kansas City churns out more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.
+- When Kansas City totals more than 367.5 yards, the team is 6-5 against the spread and 8-3 overall.

-- The Chiefs have turned the ball over eight more times (25 total) than the Steelers have forced a turnover (17) this season.
+- The Chiefs have turned the ball over 25 times this season, eight more turnovers than the Steelers have forced (17).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Steelers.